rse/vmix-vptz/README.md

 in the video mixing application [vMix](https://www.vmix.com/).
 It has the following four distinct features:

-- **Track VPTZ per PTZ**: It tracks individual virtual PTZ settings of VirtualSet inputs per each physical PTZ of a camera input.
-This allows you to select a physical PTZ input of a camera and get a unique set of virtual PTZ settings in the corresponding VirtualSet inputs.
-For this, all virtual PTZ changes have to be routed through **vMix-VPTZ**, which in turn adjusts vMix.

 - **Reset/Switch VPTZ**: It allows you to reset the virtual PTZ set belonging to a physical PTZ once after vMix startup, and automatically switches to the individual virtual PTZ set belonging to a physical PTZ on every physical PTZ activation.
-For this, the physical PTZ activations have to be routed through **vMix-VPTZ**, which in turn adjusts vMix.
+For this, the physical PTZ activations have to be routed through **vMix-VPTZ**, which in turn activates the physical PTZ in vMix and updates all corresponding virtual PTZs.
+  Rationale: This allows you to have (and activate) a true individual virtual PTZ per each physical PTZ.

-- **Track Preview/Program**: It tracks the program and preview for active VirtualSet inputs to know which virtual PTZs are active.
+- **Track Preview/Program**: It tracks the program and preview for active *VirtualSet* inputs to know which virtual PTZ(s) are currently in preview.
+  Rationale: This allows **vMix-VPTZ** to know to which *VirtualSet* a virtual PTZ adjustments is applied to.

+- **Track VPTZ per PTZ**: It tracks individual virtual PTZ settings of *VirtualSet* inputs per each physical PTZ of a camera input.
+This allows you to select a physical PTZ input of a camera and get a unique set of virtual PTZ settings in the corresponding *VirtualSet* inputs.
+For this, all virtual PTZ adjustments have to be routed through **vMix-VPTZ**, which records the virtual PTZ adjustments and routes them to vMix, too.
+  Rationale: This allows you to have a true individual virtual PTZ per each physical PTZ.

-- **Cutted Drive**: It allows you to VPTZ drive from VPTZ A (in preview) to B (in program) via a Cut and a subsequence Drive operation like `t = vptz(A), vptz(A, vptz(B)), cut(A), drive(A, t)`.
-In other words: it remembers the target VPTZ of A, sets A to the VPTZ of B, cuts A into program and then drives A to the remembered target VPTZ.
+- **Cutted Drive**: It allows you to VPTZ-drive from VPTZ A (in preview) to VPTZ B (in program) via a Cut and a subsequent Drive operation like `t = vptz(A), vptz(A, vptz(B)), cut(A), drive(A, t)`.
+In other words: it remembers the target virtual PTZ of A, sets A to the virtual PTZ of B, cuts A into program and then drives A to the remembered target virtual PTZ.
+  Rationale: This allows the video mixing engineer to perform a (usually pre-configured or ad-hoc) live camera drive between to regular *VirtualSet* inputs.

-- **Direct Drive**: It allows you to VPTZ drive from VPTZ A (in preview) to B (in program) via a direct Drive operation like `drive(B, vptz(A))`.
+- **Direct Drive**: It allows you to VPTZ-drive from VPTZ A (in preview) to B (in program) via a direct Drive operation like `drive(B, vptz(A))`.
-  In other words: it drives B to the VPTZ of A without any Cuts.
+  In other words: it drives B to the virtual PTZ of A without any Cuts.
+  Rationale: This allows the video mixing engineer to perform an ad-hoc camera drive for a regular *VirtualSet* input based on a preview-only "scratch" *VirtualSet*.

 The application, written in [TypeScript](https://www.typescriptlang.org/), consists of a central